Best no foreign transaction fee credit cards in Canada 2025

 Benefits & rewards | Hold and exchange 40+ currencies, get paid with local account details for 8+ currencies, spend in 150+ countries |

-Wise debit cards work linked with Wise multi-currency account.
-You can hold 40+ currencies in your account, however you can also spend in currencies you don’t hold in your account.
+Wise travel cards work linked with Wise multi-currency account.
+You can hold 40+ currencies in your account, however you can also spend in currencies you don't hold in your account.

 If you don't have the currency you need in your account balance, the card can automatically convert for you with the mid-market rate and the lowest possible fee.